 Such was the beginning of Thomas & Harriet’s new life together.
 They remained in Sydney until Thomas’ sentence expired in March 1795, thereafter he was free to work and apply for land grants.
 In July 1800 they moved to Norfolk Island, returned to Sydney in July 1805, in 1810 moved to Pitt Town on the Hawkesbury River, and finally to Tasmania in 1819 where they remained.
 During this time Thomas and Harriet had 10 children.

 Thomas died suddenly in 1823, age 62 leaving his wife, eight children and fourteen grandchildren.
 Harriet stayed on at the farm at Longford where she died at 85 years of age in 1850.

-The life Thomas and Harriet began anew was up summed by Tom Keneally in his book The Commonwealth of Thieves: The Story of the Founding of Australia.
+The life Thomas and Harriet began anew was up summed by Tom Keneally in his book The Commonwealth of Thieves.

 “Male convicts were suddenly told that they could bring their wives on the voyage, if they chose, but only three women and three children turned up at Portsmouth by 21 December.
 Three of four other women embarked in the following days, interesting volunteers, lovers of various convicts, willing to take the step, on the eve of Christmas, into the void.

 Amongst them was Harriet Hodgetts, wife of a 24-year-old blacksmith-cum-burglar from Staffordshire, Thomas Hodgetts.
 She had followed her husband down from Staffordshire to London, where she lived with their three small children in acute squalor in Whitechapel.
 It seems that the church wardens and overseers of the parish of St Mary’s Whitechapel took an interest in her case and were anxious to get Harriet aboard, since she had no other prospects at all.

 That made her fit for New South Wales.
 Her revenge was to live till 1850 and to give birth to nine colonial children.”